temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Canceling the Workflow will happen in "POST".
+Canceling the Workflow will happen in your "POST" case.
-After the Workflow is found for the given email address, notify the user that their subscription has ended.
+After the Workflow is found for the given email address, tell the user that their subscription has ended.

 <!--SNIPSTART subscription-workflow-go-gateway {"selectedLines": ["78-106"]}-->
 [gateway/main.go](https://github.com/temporalio/subscription-workflow-go/blob/master/gateway/main.go)